 My name is Taqdir (Taq) Kaur Bhandal.
-I am a femme settler of colour and PhD Student at the Social Justice Institute at the University of British Columbia.
-My parents immigrated to Metro Vancouver in the 1980s from Punjab, India and so I was born, live, and work on the unceded, ancestral lands of the Coast Salish peoples and continue to support Indigenous movements of self-determination.
+I am a femme, person of colour and PhD Student at the Social Justice Institute at the University of British Columbia.
+My parents immigrated to Metro Vancouver in the 1980s from Punjab, India and so I was born, live, and work on the unceded, ancestral lands of the Coast Salish peoples.

 In official academic terms, I am interested in doing research and writing on the complex relations between political economies, global meta-narratives, decolonial and intersectional feminist perspectives, and our physical, mental, emotional, and spiritual health.

-Outside of my PhD, I volunteer with the Vancouver Women’s Health Collective which is a small, non-profit organization and community health clinic on Hastings Street.
+Outside of my PhD, I volunteer with the Vancouver Women’s Health Collective which is a small, non-profit organization, resource centre, and community health clinic on Hastings Street.
 I also work at the Soap Dispensary and Kitchen Staples, the first “zero waste” or low impact, bulk refill store.
 Overall I aim to live a career and life-style that balances research, teaching, creative writing, organizational skills, cooking (and eating of course!), sustainability, and community involvement.